 Meeting of Independent Directors

-The Independent Directors of your Company meet at least once in a yearwithout the presence of the Non-Independent Directors the CEO and the CFO of theCompany.
+The Independent Directors of the Company meet without the presence of other Directorsor the Management of the Company.

 The Meetings are conducted to enable the Independent Directors to inter-alia discussmatters pertaining to review of performance of the Non-Independent Directors the Board asa whole and the Chairman of the Company (taking into account the views of the NonExecutiveDirectors) and to assess the quality quantity and timeliness of flow of informationbetween the Company's Management and the Board that is necessary for the Board toeffectively and reasonably perform their duties.
-During theyear under review the Independent Directors met once on 11 April 2018 and the Meeting wasattended by all the Independent Directors of the Company.

 As on 31st March 2022 the Audit Committee comprised of five Non-Executive Directorsall of whom are Independent Directors.
 All Members of the Audit Committee including theChairman possess strong accounting and financial management knowledge.

-Mr. Ajay Mehta Independent Director Chairman
+Mr. Ajay Mehta Independent Director - Chairman

-Mr. Darius Pandole Independent Director Member
+Mr. Darius Pandole Independent Director - Member

 Changes in composition of the Audit Committee

 Recommendations of the Audit Committee

-All the recommendations made by the Audit Committee were accepted bythe Board of the Company during the year under review.
+All the recommendations made by the Audit Committee were accepted by the Board of theCompany during the financial year under review.

-The Corporate Governance Policies guide the conduct of affairs of the Company andclearly delineate the roles responsibilities and authorities at each level of itsgovernance structure and key functionaries involved in governance.
+The Corporate Governance Policies guide the conduct of affairs of the Company andclearly delineate the roles responsibilities and authorities at each level of itsgovernance structure and key functionaries involved in the governance.

-Your Company is committed to transparency in all its dealings and places high emphasison business ethics.
-A Report on Corporate Governance along with a Certificatefrom a Practicing Company Secretary regarding compliance with the conditions of CorporateGovernance as stipulated under Schedule V of the Listing Regulations formspart of the Annual Report.
+The Company is committed to transparency in all its dealings and places high emphasison business ethics.
+A detailed Report on Corporate Governance along with a Certificatefrom a Practicing Company Secretary regarding compliance with the conditions of CorporateGovernance as stipulated under Schedule V of the SEBI Listing Regulations is included as aseparate section and forms part of this Integrated Annual Report.